Diocese of Burlington: 1850 to 1880

-On July 19, 1850, Pope Pius IX elevated the Diocese of New York to a metropolitan archdiocese, assigning the Diocese of Boston, with its Vermont parishes, as a suffragan see.
+In 1850, Pope Pius IX elevated the Diocese of New York to a metropolitan archdiocese, assigning the Diocese of Boston, with its Vermont parishes, as a suffragan see.

-In 1852, at a meeting of the bishops of the Ecclesiastic Province of New York, the bishops decided that Vermont should have its own diocese.
-They made this proposal to the Vatican, with Burlington to be the see city.
-Bishop John Fitzpatrick of the Diocese of Boston recommended Louis de Goesbriand, vicar-general of the Diocese of Cleveland, as the first bishop of Bulington.
+In 1852, at a meeting of the bishops of the Ecclesiastical Province of New York, the bishops decided that Vermont should have its own diocese.
+They made this proposal to the Vatican, with Burlington to be the Episcopal see.
+Bishop John Fitzpatrick of the Diocese of Boston recommended Louis de Goesbriand, vicar-general of the Diocese of Cleveland, as the first bishop of Burlington.

 On July 29, 1853, Pope Pius IX erected the Diocese of Burlington, taking Vermont from the Diocese of Boston.
 He designated the new diocese as a suffragan of the Archdiocese of New York, and appointed De Goesbriand as bishop.
-He was consecrated in New York City by the apostolic delegate to the United State, Archbishop Gaetano Bedini, on October 30, 1853.